 The first step is to work out whether your earnings (from any regular work combined with extra money making) exceed your personal income allowance.
-For the 2014–15 tax year, everyone has the right to make up to £10,000 without paying taxes (£10,500 for people 65–74 and £10,660 for those 75 and over).
+For the 2015–16 tax year, everyone has the right to make up to £10,600 without paying taxes (£10,660 for those born before April 6 1938).
 So, if your only income is from eBay selling, babysitting or something similar, and all the money you make doesn’t add up to more than this allowance, you don’t need to pay tax.

 However, this allowance is already taken into account if you work part-time or full-time and you’re paying tax using the PAYE scheme (when money is automatically deducted from your pay packet).
 So, unless your salary is under £10,600 a year, this means that you’ve already used up your personal allowance and therefore you should be paying tax on any extra money you make on top of your salary.

 Personal allowances can vary depending on age, marital status and whether you have any disabilities so be sure to check out exactly what you’re entitled to here.

 It’s important to remember that income from a pension is also taxable.
 So, if you’re a pensioner, you must take into account your annual pension and whether or not it exceeds your personal allowance.
-If it does, you should be paying tax on all other earnings.
+If it does, you should be paying extra tax on all other earnings.
 However, if the total of your pension and your extra earnings is less than your allowance, you’re tax free.

 All that seems very clear and simple, but then it gets a bit trickier.
 For example a lot of people make money selling things on eBay.
 For those who do sell on eBay or other listings sites to make extra money, it can be difficult to distinguish between using the site to earn an income and using it merely to get rid of some junk.
 As Jane Moore from the Institute of Chartered Accountants in England and Wales (ICAEW) puts it: “Cash in the attic is not taxable, but the Revenue will know the difference between a clear-out and a small business.”